- 25 Best Games Like Rimworld – Top Alternatives in 2022 - August 4, 2020

 - Animal Crossing

-Answer: The Persona 5 Strikers, also known as Persona 5 Scramble, is a hack and slash RPG game that’s available for PS4, Microsoft Windows and Nintendo Switch, whereas the original Persona 5 is a turn-based combat.
+Answer: The Persona 5 Strikers, also known as Persona 5 Scramble, is a hack and slash RPG game available for PS4, Microsoft Windows, and Nintendo Switch.
 If you’re a Persona fan, you’ll definitely love this sequel.
 You can find it on the Playstation Store or Steam.

 Question: How many hours does it take to beat Persona 5?